Back

 Noise Reduction:

-• Good sound-proofing minimizes external noise.
+• Good soundproofing minimises external noise

 infographic of speakerphone